-The Aggregation setting is available in all Account, Flow and UD Dimensions.
-This setting can change for a Base Entity based on its Parent.
-If a Member is reused in a Dimension, but it does not need to sum up more than once, set the weight to 0 data in this node and it will not allow the Member to aggregate to the top.
+Aggregation Weight: The Aggregation Weight setting is available in account, flow, and UD Dimensions.
+Weights on base entities can change based on its parent.
+Set the weight to 0 to ensure the member does not aggregate.

+Example: If a Member is reused in a Dimension, but it does not need to sum up more than once, set the weight to 0.